Russia in the Eurovision Song Contest 2000: Reception

 Russia's success at the contest was greeted with positive reactions in the Russian press; Vechernyaya Moskva proclaimed the result "a matter of national pride", while Kommersant opined that Alsou "has regained the national prestige that was ruined by Russian hockey" and labelled the result "near-triumph".
 Alsou herself stated that she did not expect such a result and was "immensely happy that [she] was able to support the musical glory" of Russia.
 On 26 May, a press conference dedicated to Alsou's participation in Eurovision was held in Moscow.
 At the conference, a film about Alsou's preparation for the contest and behind-the-scenes reports were shown.
 Following the contest, "Solo" was released as a single.
-In August 2000, it became the best-selling single of the year, with 64,000 copies sold, and earned a diamond certification from Universal Music.
+In August 2000, it became the biggest-selling single in Russia, with 64,000 copies sold, and received a diamond certification from Universal Music.
 (Note: This record has been broken by Enrique Iglesias and Alsou song "You're My #1".)

 Impact and legacy

 Fricker and Gluhovic credited Russia's success in 2000 for starting the nation's "more focused and concerted pursuit of Eurovision gold", which included "consciously modeling their singers and musical material on Europop."
 Yana Nevskaya from Amurskaya Pravda expressed that after 2000, Eurovision has become an important and iconic contest for Russian viewers.
 Aleksey Kryzhevsky of Expert opined that country's placement "strengthened the foreign reputation of Russian pop".
 Journalists attributed Alsou's commercial success and rise in popularity to Russia's second-place finish.
 In a 2022 Billboard article, Junk said:

 I wanted our artist Alsou to represent Russia at Eurovision because I was hoping it would help promote her new album in Europe.
 Access to 300 million television viewers across 24 countries – what a great opportunity.
 It was the first TV performance for this young 16-year-old girl.
 After a few poor placings, she brought prestige back to the country on an international stage.

 Various Eurovision participants, such as 2011 Eurovision winners for Azerbaijan Ell & Nikki and 2018 Russian representative Yulia Samoylova, cited the performance as an influence for their own participations in the contest.
-A number of publications have retrospectively listed the Alsou's performance as one of the best Russian Eurovision performances; it has been included in unranked lists of the best Russian Eurovision Song Contest performances by Cosmopolitan, STB, TV Centre and the Russian edition of Glamour magazine.
+Retrospectively, Alsou's performance was listed as one of the best Russian Eurovision performances by publications such as Cosmopolitan, STB, TV Centre and the Russian edition of Glamour magazine.
 MTS included the performance on their list of most iconic Eurovision performances, a 2016 Wiwibloggs poll resulted in "Solo" being chosen as the third-best Russian Top 5 Eurovision song, and in 2021, music critic Artem Makarsky, in an article for The Village, placed it at number 9 of his ranking of Russia's Eurovision performances.